abapst/blackbird/README.md

 My personal rainmeter setup.
 Inspired by the look of the amazing [Enigma](https://github.com/kaelri/enigma) by Kaelri, but all code and resources belong to me.

 I wasn't satisfied with a lot of the jerky-looking animated meters out there and wanted something smoother looking so I developed this.
-The CPU usage is not great due to the referesh rate of the histogram skins and I probably would not run this on a laptop.
+The CPU usage is not great due to the refresh rate of the histogram skins and I probably would not run this on a laptop.

 <p align="center">
 <img src="https://raw.githubusercontent.com/abapst/blackbird/main/.github/images/blackbird_animation.gif" width="350" height="550" />